criss201x/TSDIT_CHATBOT/README.md

 overwork.

 With proper implementation, the Kanban methodology can help successfully complete the project that has been planned.[39]
 Workflow for project development with the Kanban methodology

+7.2.2.
+Workflow for project development using the Kanban methodology Phase 1: Planning
+•
+•
+•
+•
+Proposed solution: Define the Chatbot solution to be developed, including its objectives and components.
+Chatbot requirements: Specify the functionalities and features of the Chatbot, including the scope.
+Processes to be covered: Identify the processes or procedures that will be automated with the Chatbot.
+Conversational flow: Design the Chatbot conversation flow.

+Phase 2: Design
+•
+•
+Application architecture: Define the Chatbot system architecture, including the different components and their interconnection.
+Process modeling: Document the processes or procedures that will be automated with the Chatbot.

+Phase 3: Development
+•
+Phase I: Development of the Chatbot Core o Development environment: Set up the development environment for the Chatbot. o NLP model training: Train the Chatbot's artificial intelligence model to understand natural language. o Input/output protocols: Select and implement the data input and output protocols for the Chatbot.

+•
+Phase II: Development of WhatsApp integration middleware

+Communication protocol and channel: Select and implement the communication protocol for WhatsApp integration. o Conversation rules management system: Design and develop an application for managing conversation rules. o Conversation databases: Design and develop the databases to store the Chatbot conversations and the neural network training data. o Data Neural Network Training: Define information processing with model training

+Phase 4: Functional Testing
+•
+•
+Functional testing: Perform unit tests to ensure consistency and fluidity in conversations.
+Training tests: Perform tests to evaluate the Chatbot's performance.

+Phase 5: Implementation
+•
+•
+•
+•
+Cloud Provider: Select a public cloud provider for Chatbot deployment.
+Service Deployment: Deploy Chatbot services and obtain corresponding domains.
+Technology Architecture: Define the technology architecture for Chatbot deployment.
+Documentation: Build the Chatbot's technical and functional manual.